What Does it Take to Be a Production, Planning, or Expediting Clerk?

 Production, Planning, and Expediting Clerks who work in Wyoming, District of Columbia, or New Mexico, make the highest salaries.

-How much do Production, Planning, and Expediting Clerks make in different U.S. states?
+How much do Production, Planning, and Expediting Clerks make in each U.S. state?

 |State||Annual Mean Salary|